brittonlaroche/Confluent-Kafka-Vector-Search-Prompt-Inference/README.md

 from user_prompts;
 ```

 Simple enough right?
 We can store this as a json object in a Flink SQL table right?
 Lets try this with a simple test.
+The type "object" in a schema definition means a json object right?
+Not exactly.
+In order to process a json object in Flink SQL we have to make a record type or a row type and define all the fields.
+It requires a bit of data modeling and DDL.

 We will create a test topic called "llm_prompt_test" and assign it the following schema just like we did with the user_questions topic at the start of this git hub.